 Green algae.
 These are thread-like, mat-forming algae; they do not attach to a substrate.
 The slender filaments have almost no branching but may produce short lateral projections called rhizoids.
 Cells are 2 to 4 times longer than wide, seen under magnification.
 These algae form large tangled coarse mats or skeins that float near the surface, held up by the oxygen they produce, or snagged by underwater objects.
 Generally found in shallow and hard water, Rhizoclonium grows in similar places as Cladophora, to which it is related.

 POLLUTED WATER ALGAE

 Green algae.
 Dark to bright green filamentous algae; free-floating and able to form cottony brown mats of pond scum at the surface.
-Found in shallow, quiet to slow-moving waters; common along shorelines.
+Found in shallow, quiet to slow-moving waters; common along shorelines and water fall areas.
 Individual threads are made up of cylindrical cells and rarely branch; they feel slimy due to a mucilaginous coating.
 These filaments grow parallel to each other, rather than crossed or twisted.
 When held in the hands the algal mass is slippery and untangled, able to be separated into long strings or strands.
 Colonies floating in colder, deeper water look cloudy or dispersed around the edges; in shallow, warmer waters the algae tend to form firmer, coarse growths and produce dense mats.
 Under magnification a green spiral is seen winding around the interior of each cell; this is a chloroplast in the shape of a helix.